Kong/docs.konghq.com/app/konnect/updates.md

 ## February 2024

 **Konnect API Products**
-: Konnect now supports reusable Auth Strategies that can be applied to one or more API Product Versions, and Konnect now supports multiple DCR providers.
-Users can now create separate DCR providers and apply them selectively to API Product Versions while still using non-DCR Auth strategies for other API Product versions.
+: Konnect now supports reusable auth strategies that can be applied to one or more API product versions.
+Konnect now also supports multiple DCR providers for portal applications.
+Users can now create separate DCR providers with various Identity Providers and apply them selectively to API Product Versions while still using non-DCR auth strategies for other API product versions.

 ## January 2024